 However, crypto mining as a hobby is tinkering with tech and earning a little crypto on the side, like a fun experiment.
 The FMV of mining rewards are categorised as “Income From Other Sources” in your ITR.
 Additionally, you cannot claim any deductions when mining crypto as a hobby.

-Capital Gains Tax on Mining Rewards
+Capital Gains Tax On Mining Rewards

 Additionally, you must be aware of capital gains tax implications when selling, swapping, or spending the crypto you have mined.
 Any gains from these transactions are subject to a flat tax rate of 30%.
 Mining cryptocurrency creates taxable income if the value increases from acquisition (mining) to sale or exchange.
 The profit, representing this appreciation, is taxed at a rate of 30%.